Participate in living evidence study

 - Cochrane Acute Respiratory Infections

-An evaluation is running alongside the pilots to understand the feasibility of LSRs, implications for the people and processes involved and identify opportunities to refine the LSR model before scaling up.
-The evaluation report will be finalised by September 2018.
+An evaluation was undertaken alongside the pilots to understand the feasibility of LSRs, implications for the people and processes involved and identify opportunities to refine the LSR model before scaling up.
+The final evaluation report is available to download here.